 Educational opportunities for people of all ages can be found in a diverse mixture of public, private, technical and higher educational facilities in Claremore and Rogers County.
 Claremore also has outstanding day care and pre-school facilities.

-The district has four elementary schools, a junior high, senior high and an alternative learning center.
-A student population of 4,194 students (fall 2012 enrollment) and is founded upon strong student achievement, outstanding and award winning educators, an active business community, and a supportive Claremore School Foundation.
+Claremore Public Schools has four elementary schools, a junior high, senior high, and alternative learning center.
+The school district has a total student population of 4,097 students (August 2015 enrollment) and is founded upon strong student achievement, outstanding and award-winning educators, an active business community, and a supportive Claremore Public Schools Foundation.

 Students participate in a wide variety of curricula and extracurricular activities.
-Claremore Public Schools offer nine AP classes (Bio-Med & Pre-Engineering recent additions), have 16 nationally certified teachers, with an ACT average for those students taking college prep courses of 22.1 and have had 9 academic all-state students in the past 5 years.
+Claremore Public Schools offer 12 AP classes, including Bio-Med and Pre-Engineering classes.
+CPS has 15 nationally certified teachers, boasts an ACT average of 21.7, and has had 9 academic all-state students in the past 6 years.

 Will Rogers Junior High